nodeshift/tutorial/README.md

    Prometheus.collectDefaultMetrics();
    ```

-    It is recommended to add these lines to around Line 6, below the `morgan` logger import.
+    It is recommended to add these lines to around Line 3 below the `pino` logger import.

 3. Register a `/metrics` route to serve the data on: